Most dogs love playing indoors. Especially on a green yard filled with grass.

 Reason 4: Because It Feels Great

 Dogs love running and playing in the wild.
-It’s not surprising to see them getting their fur soaked in muddy water.
+It’s not surprising to see their fur soaked in muddy water.
 Or getting them covered in the grass while playing.

 It’s because they feel great and excited to do so.
 But it might become a problem if they come back stinking like poop.
 Some dogs especially like stinky mud.